Finding Jobs Outside the UK

 With academic staff at Oxford coming from more than 98 countries, there are further networks to be found within your own colleges and departments.
 Speak to tutors and support staff from countries that you’re exploring and find out if they are able to introduce you to other useful networks or resources.
 Get in touch with the alumni and development offices at your colleges and departments to find out how they keep in touch with their own alumni: LinkedIn?
 Databases?
 Newsletters?
 Some college alumni offices are also able to arrange work experience opportunities with alumni.
 Tap into these networks by asking alumni specific questions they can help with, such as how they would approach companies in their home country or what sort of CV style is best used.

 There are currently around 300,000 alumni around the world and around 150 regional alumni groups in more than 90 countries; so wherever you are planning to be in the world you are sure to find Oxonians near you.
-The Oxford Alumni Community is a state-of-the-art student and alumni networking platform run by the Alumni Office.
-Each student and alum is verified as having matriculated in the University and you can join using your LinkedIn profile; details are automatically synchronised so that you do not have to set up a new profile.
+Check whether there is an Oxford Alumni Group in the region you wish to work in and get in touch to ask to be put in touch with local alumni in your sector for advice.

 LinkedIn can help you contact more Oxford alumni – as well as people not connected to Oxford who may be able to give you advice.
 Have a look at our Networking page which contains some detailed guidance on using LinkedIn.